AURORA VILLAGE CENTER

 King County (Shoreline), Washington

-The fifth regional-class shopping center in the Puget Sound region was developed by Seattle's Manson F. Backus, under the auspices of the Backus Improvement Company.
-AURORA VILLAGE CENTER was built on 35 acres, located 13.9 miles north of center city Seattle.
-The site, then in unincorporated King County, was adjacent to the King-Snohomish County line.
+The fifth regional-class shopping center in Greater Seattle was designed by John Graham, Junior.
+Open-air in format, the complex was developed by Seattle's Manson F. Backus, under the auspices of Aurora Shopping Center, Incorporated.
+AURORA VILLAGE CENTER was built on 35 acres, located 13.9 miles north of the center city.
+The site, then in unincorporated King County, was directly south of the King-Snohomish County line.

 Shopping centers in the AURORA VILLAGE trade area included NORTHGATE CENTER (1950) {4.6 miles south, in King County (Seattle)}, AURORA SQUARE (1967) {2.2 miles southwest, in King County (Shoreline)} and ALDERWOOD MALL (1979) {4.7 miles northeast, in Snohomish County (Lynnwood)}.

 Financing for the project was never secured.
 The mall fell into disrepair and became a haven for crime.
 Frederick & Nelson pulled up stakes in September 1991, starting an inline store exodus.
 Nordstrom, the mall's final operational store, went dark on May 30, 1992.
-New York City-based Citicorp, acquired the property by default in October 1992.
-They decided to raze the entire structure.
-Demolition commenced in late 1993.
+New York City-based Citicorp, acquired the property by loan default in October 1992.
+They decided to raze the entire structure, with demolition commencing in late 1993.

 A 370,000 square foot power center, known as AURORA VILLAGE CENTER, was built.
 Its 1-level (156,000 square foot) Costco welcomed first patrons on June 30, 1994.
 Stores and services included Petco, Office Max, Big 5 Sporting Goods (a former mall tenant), and 1-level (130,000 square foot) Home Depot.
 The shopping center site became part of the newly-incorporated city of Shoreline in August 1995.